MaximevdHeijden/PNM-RFB-electrode/README.md

       3. The membrane resistance. **NOTE:** The membrane resistivity is computed through Pouillet’s law.
 Fitting the conductivity then also (partially) fits the membrane resistance.

       •       **Fitting_script_OpenPNM:**\
-            This fitting script allows you to load in a network and compute the fluid field within the fitting script with as only input a newtork from the "input" folder.
+            This fitting script allows you to load in a network and compute the fluid field within the fitting script with as only input a network from the "input" folder.
 Then, the pressure field is computed using OpenPNM physics (i.e, hydraulic conductance based on shape factors).\
       •       **Fitting_script:**\
             This fitting script allows you to load in a pre-ran fluid field in combination with a certain network (see the scripts for the pressure drop correction).
 This script requires you to fit the throat diameter and make an “altered network” as explained in the scripts for the pressure drop correction.
 To run this fitting script, you need to place the altered network in the folder “Input_networks” and the fluid field (at all velocities you want to run the mass transfer fitting at) in the older “Input_Fluid_field”.

 7. Main Pore Network Model script for simulating the redox flow battery electrodes:\
       These scripts can be used to create a polarization plot and to obtain the contributions of the individual overpotentials, using a velocity independent or velocity dependent mass transfer correlation (see the scripts for the mass coefficient correlation).
 The pre-exponential and exponential factor of a possible LOCAL mass transfer correlation can be placed in the input dictionary.\
       •	**PNM_main_V3_Final_OpenPNM:**\
-            This script allows you to load in a network and compute the fluid field with as only input a newtork from the "input" folder.
+            This script allows you to load in a network and compute the fluid field with as only input a network from the "input" folder.
 Then, the pressure field is computed using OpenPNM physics (i.e, hydraulic conductance based on shape factors).\
       •	**PNM_main_V3_Final:**\
             This script allows you to load in a pre-ran fluid field in combination with a certain network (see the scripts for the pressure drop correction).
 This script requires you to fit the throat diameter and make an “altered network” as explained in the scripts for the pressure drop correction.
 To run this script, you need to place the altered network in the folder “Input_networks” and the fluid field (at all velocities you want to run the mass transfer fitting at) in the older “Input_Fluid_field”.